setl4/setl4/examples/sonnets/README.md

 # sonnets
 SPITBOL programs for analyzing and sharing the Sonnets of William Shakespeare

-This repository contains several SPITBOL programs that take as their input the text of the sonnets of William Shakespeare.
+This directory contains several SPITBOL programs that take as their input the text of the sonnets of William Shakespeare.

 The file *1041.txt* contains the text of the sonnets as made available by Project Gutenberg.